archer2o2x/Chronica-Lexis/reference/Chronica Lexis.md

 - When activated during sunrise, gain 1 charge with a max of 3, can only be used one per sunrise.
 - When activated outside of sunrise, grant strength for 30 seconds with the amount of charges as the level.

+Tale of the Falling Sun (Uncommon)
+- Consume 250 chrono to activate
+- When activated during sunset, gain 1 charge with a max of 3, can only be used once per sunset.
+- When activated outside of sunset, grant speed and jump boost for 30 seconds, with the amount of charges as the level.

 Shout of the Resonant Word (Rare)
 - Consumes 900 chrono
 - Upon your next attack, deal strong knockback with the level scaling further with the damage dealt.